Inmate Communications Services

 Stay in touch, share with others, and stay connected.

-Sending Letters and Other Personal Mail to Inmates at Walton County Jail
+Sending Mail to Inmates at the Walton County Jail

 The Walton County Jail uses the digital mailing service provided through GTL for all non-legal inmate mail.
 All mail and its contents will be reviewed and approved by security staff prior to electronic delivery to the inmate.
 All housing units are equipped with wall-mounted kiosks and tablet devices to allow inmates to access their letter images, including a scan of the envelope.